redstrate/Astra/README.md

 ## Contributing & Support

-The best way you can help is by [monetarily supporting me](https://redstrate.com/fund/) or by submitting patches to help fix bugs or add functionality.
-Filing issues is appreciated, but I do this in my free time so please don't expect professional support.
+Submitting patches to help fix bugs or add functionality is always appreciated.
+Filing issues is good too, but I do this in my free time so please don't expect professional support.

 Please refer to the [contributing document](CONTRIBUTING.md) for everything you need to know to get started contributing to Astra.